garybuckle/garybuckle.github.io/index.md

 He wants to play 'proper' squash and one day he will run an ultra marathon.

-He recently became a qualified Boxing coach thanks to the [Hatton Boxing Academy].
+He recently became a qualified Boxing coach thanks to the [Hatton Boxing Academy](http://teamhatton.co.uk).

-Anyone relatively local to Leighton Buzzard, looking for a great cardio workout - then [contact me]
+Anyone relatively local to Leighton Buzzard, looking for a great cardio workout - then [contact me](mailto:iambuckle@icloud.com)

 This website is just to log the stuff around all of that.